delaneymethod/scheduler/README.md

 ## DEVELOPMENT - NON DOCKER / WINDOWS

-This section assumes you are not running Docker.
+This section assumes you are running a local web server (E.g WAMP or MAMP) or a Hot Module Replacement (HMR) web server.

 ### Installation